jgraley/cotest/coroutines/docs/getting-started.md

 > 1. Arguments passed to `WATCH_CALL()` - this is called _exterior filtering_ and limits what the coroutine can _see_.
 > 2. Aruments passed to `WAIT_FOR_CALL()` - this is called _interior filtering_ and limits what the coroutine will _accept_.
 > 3. Checking using `EXPECT_` macros and `IS_CALL()` etc
+>
 > In the first two cases, GMock may in fact be able to handle the call in [another way](/coroutines/docs/working-with-gmock.md).

 #### Mock return affects behaviour example

-To consolidate, let's try using Cotest for a case where the return values we supply from mock calls will affect behaiour of the code-under-test.
+To consolidate, let's try using Cotest for a case where the return values we supply to mock calls will affect behaiour of the code-under-test.
 In this case, the code-under-test stops calling `GetX()` or `GetY()` as soon as one of them returns a co-ordinate that is out of range.

 Because we will return a value from our mock calls, we need to provide details of the expected call to Cotest by using for example `WAIT_FOR_CALL(mock_turtle, GetX)`.
 This allows Cotest to determine the _signature_ of the call, and hence its _return type_.
-Using this form has another effect: if the wrong mock call is seen at this point, Cotest will `drop` the call.
-More on this later.

 ```
 COTEST(PainterTest, CheckPosition)